 What Is Change?

 Change disrupts.
 That is its purpose.
 It takes well-meaning people who have charted their course to the best of their ability and throws obstacle after obstacle in their paths.
 The severity of the disruption, as it relates to the relevant tenure of the leader, is key.
 For example, anybody that has ever been whitewater rafting can speak to the experience of floating down a peaceful river, consciously embracing the serenity of eagles effortlessly drifting above mountain tops, interrupted by a guide that tells all within earshot to “get ready.”
-Instinctively (especially if this is your first trip down the river) you start paying a whole lot more attention to the guide.
+Instinctively, you start paying a whole lot more attention to the guide.
 In large part you place your safety in his/her hands and rely upon the fact that “this is their job” and they have done this exact thing more times than you can even imagine.
 So, on command, you hold on … you lean in … and you paddle like a crazy person when you are instructed to do so.

-Historically, this is the general context in which Situational Leadership® has acted as a “language of change” (which … let’s be honest … bears striking similarity to the role of Situational Leadership® in performance management).
-Typically, when change hits … people regress.
+Historically, this is the general context in which Situational Leadership® has acted as a “language of change”.
+Typically, when change hits, people regress.
 You take employees that are both able and willing to “sit in a raft and drift down a river” and alter the flow of their routine to the point that it renders their skill set to be suspect, at best.
 As that reality is setting in, insecurity moves center stage.
 People can sense the river is becoming very different very quickly.
 At that point they willingly turn their attention to their manager who, thankfully, has navigated these waters many times and can leverage that experience to provide the structure and reinforcement that is necessary to traverse the turbulence and return those impacted to some semblance of comfort and stability.
 For lack of a better term, the leader is the boss, and can be counted upon to give those on his/her team the benefit of their experience by providing useful structure in a time of need.

 Subsets of Change Management